-First façade silicones verified by PAS 2060 standard for carbon neutrality
+First-ever carbon-neutral silicones for façades verified by PAS 2060 standard for carbon neutrality

 Benefit from the world’s first commercially available project-specific carbon-neutral silicones for building façade applications.
 Dow Building Science has a strong commitment to reduce our carbon footprint and help address climate change.
-With more than 50 years of innovation and global leadership in structural silicone glazing, Dow is the first to offer high-performance bonding silicones with externally verified carbon neutrality and a global service offered on a project-by-project basis.
+With more than 50 years of innovation and global leadership in structural silicone glazing, Dow is the first to offer high-performance bonding silicones with externally verified carbon neutrality.
+Related carbon neutrality certificates can be requested with the service offered on a project-by-project basis globally.

 Dow’s service theme, “Building with more freedom by engineering less impact,” will underscore how our carbon-neutral silicones for bonding and structural glazing can help reduce the environmental impact of buildings, achieve better green-building certification ratings and help limit the creation of greenhouse gases (GHGs) that contribute to earth’s climate changes.

 - Global offer – project-specific Dow carbon neutrality certificates